A fractal uncertainty principle for Bergman spaces and analytic wavelets: The Cantor set

 \subsection{The Cantor set in the plane}

-The key properties of the Cantor-type set defined in the complex plane in \cite{KnutsenLocalizationPaper} will be preserved in the construction of the next section (modulo the required adaptations to the disc).
-First, since $ C_{n}(R^{2};\mathbb{R})$ is a disjoint union of $2^{n}$ intervals, $C_{n}(R; \mathbb{C})$ is a disjoint union of $2^{n}$ annuli.
+The key properties of the Cantor-type set defined in the complex plane in \cite{KnutsenLocalizationPaper} will be preserved in the construction of the next subsection (modulo the required adaptations to the disk).
+First, since $C_{n}(R^{2};\R)$ is a disjoint union of $2^{n}$ intervals, the set $C_{n}(R; \CC)$ from \eqref{eq:KnutsenCantor} is a disjoint union of $2^{n}$ annuli.
 Furthermore, the condition $|z|^{2}\in C_{n}(R^{2};\mathbb{R})$ is chosen since it ensures that all of the $2^{n}$ annuli have the same Lebesgue measure.